Sir-Herlerdhyre/TourTracker/README.md

-# 🗺️ WorldWise – React Travel Tracker
+# 🗺️ TourTracker – React Travel Tracker

-**WorldWise** is a modern React web app that allows users to log, view, and organize the cities and countries they’ve visited across the world 🌍.
+**TourTracker** is a modern React web app that allows users to log, view, and organize the cities and countries they’ve visited across the world 🌍.
 It features authentication, protected routes, dynamic routing, and real-time data handling — making it a perfect showcase of your advanced React skills.

 ---